NautilusTrader

 Callback handlers

-Here's how different data operations map to their handlers:
+Different data operations map to these handlers:

 OperationCategoryHandlerPurpose